digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/04-quickstart-top-level-dir.rst

 the `.env`.
 For any port mappings you wish to disable, you can find and remove the relevant Docker `port`: entry in the `compose.yaml` file.

-Application Source
+Application source
 ------------------

-As with most Daml applications the source code falls into four
+As with most Daml applications, the source code falls into four
 categories:

 .. list-table:: Application directories